aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/wordart/_index.md

 **WordArt in Aspose.Slides**

-In Aspose.Slides for Java 20.10, we implemented support for WordArt and made improvements to the feature in subsequent Aspose.Slides for Java releases.
+In title: Aspose.Slides for Android via Java 20.10, we implemented support for WordArt and made improvements to the feature in subsequent title: Aspose.Slides for Android via Java releases.

-With Aspose.Slides for Java, you can easily create your own WordArt template (one effect or combination of effects) in Java and apply it to texts.
+With title: Aspose.Slides for Android via Java, you can easily create your own WordArt template (one effect or combination of effects) in Java and apply it to texts.

 ## Creating a Simple WordArt Template and Applying It to a Text